-Section 404 of the Clean Water Act (CWA) prohibits the discharge of dredged or fill material into waters of the U.S. (jurisdictional waters), including wetlands and streams, unless authorized by the U.S. Army Corps of Engineers (USACE).
-The Project layout was designed to avoid wetlands and streams, as discussed in greater detail in Section 3.3 of this EA.
-The proposed Project impacts are expected to be minimal and occur due to the installation of access road crossings, and are anticipated to fall under the threshold of Nationwide Permit (NWP) 14.
-Section 404 permits require water quality certification as set forth in Section 401 of the CWA prior to discharging fill materials into waters of the U.S. The Mississippi Department of Environmental Quality (MDEQ) Stormwater and 401 Water Quality Branch administers the Section 401 water quality certification program in conjunction with the USACE.
+Section 404 of the Clean Water Act (CWA) prohibits the discharge of dredged or fill material into waters of the US (jurisdictional waters), including wetlands and streams, unless authorized by the USACE.
+The Project layout was designed to avoid wetlands and streams when practicable, as discussed in greater detail in Section 3.3 of this EA.
+The proposed

+Project impacts are expected to be minimal and occur due to the installation of access road crossings and are anticipated to fall under the threshold of Nationwide Permit (NWP) 14.
+Section 404 permits require water quality certification as set forth in Section 401 of the CWA prior to discharging fill materials into waters of the US.
+The Mississippi Department of Environmental Quality (MDEQ) Stormwater and 401 Water Quality Branch administers the Section 401 water quality certification program in conjunction with the USACE.
 MDEQ also administers the National Pollution Discharge Elimination System (NPDES) construction stormwater permitting program in Mississippi.
 The proposed Project would require coverage under General Permit MSR10 for discharge of storm water from large construction projects (MDEQ 2022a).
 MS Solar 7 would file a Notice of Intent (NOI), including a site-specific Storm Water Pollution Prevention Plan (SWPPP).

 No ordinances or requirements specific to solar and BESS facilities exist in Clay County or the City of West Point; however, both the County and City have development review processes that would apply to the Project.
-If any Project construction activities would occur within a floodplain, MS Solar 7 would obtain a floodplain development permit from Clay County or the City of West Point as applicable.
 If open burning of debris from tree clearing on the Project Site is planned, the appropriate open burning permits would be obtained from the Mississippi Forestry Commission (MFC).